lllmavlll/royalEnfield_project/README.md

 You can go ahead and explore the website and navigate through its different sections.
 The website is designed to be responsive, so you can also view it on other devices and screen sizes.

-To view the page live, click on the link below https://lllmavlll.github.io/royalEnfield_project/
+To view the page live, click on the link. https://lllmavlll.github.io/royalEnfield_project/